 - Promoting farmers to adopt and use modern equipment and agricultural practices for efficient and high yield farming.

-Read about other important government schemes at the linked article.
+Read about other important government schemes in the linked article.

 Pradhan Mantri Fasal Bima Yojana (PMFBY):- Download PDF Here